Smoked Steak

 Well Done | 165 degrees Fahrenheit |

-What to Serve with Smoked Steak
+How To Serve Smoked Steak

 Serve up your steak with a classic baked potato or some creamy mac and cheese.
 This tasty protein goes great with a side of veggies like grilled asparagus, grilled zucchini, or a side salad.